caleb531/automata/joss/paper.md

 machines enables fast and accessible exploration of these structures by researchers.
-On the educational side, the package includes visualization logic that allows students to interact with these structures in an exploratory manner, and has already seen usage in undergraduate courses.
-The package has already been cited in publications [@Erickson23], with more to come as the package matures.
+On the educational side, the package includes visualization logic that allows students to interact with these structures in an exploratory manner, and has already seen usage in undergraduate courses. `automata` has already been cited in publications [@Erickson23], with more to come as the package becomes more popular.

-The package has seen a large number of contributions by external contributors and wide adoption, demonstrating the demand for a high-quality Python package providing these features.
+`automata` has seen a large number of contributions by external contributors and wide adoption, demonstrating the demand for a high-quality Python package providing these features.
 The code is well maintained, including a comprehensive test suite and type annotations, meaning new features can be incorporated from requests by the community at a rapid pace.